-The Gratz Fair Assn. has partnered with UPOD Events/WQLV-fm, Millersburg, for our 5th wine festival fundraiser will take place on Saturday, June 7, 2014 from noon-6pm.
-This fundraiser is in support of our competitive exhibits and queen programs, and Kaitlyn's travel throughout the area and her participation in the state queen competition.
+The Gratz Fair Assn. has partnered with UPOD Events/WQLV-fm, Millersburg, for our 5th wine festival fundraiser will take place on Saturday, June 6, 2015 from noon-6pm.
+This fundraiser is in support of our queen and competitive exhibits programs, and Chasity's travel throughout the area and her participation in the state queen competition.
 Look for exciting updates to the 2016 event in late 2015/early 2016.

 We are soliciting sponsors to defray some of the cost in hosting a music and wine festival.
 Click [here] to access the 2015 sponsor info/form.
 Your contribution is greatly appreciated.
 Thanks to our 2014 sponsors, listed above.